-No one knows for sure why the number of teens with ADHD is on the rise.
+No one knows for sure why this number is on the rise.

 Some experts believe the growing number of teens with adhd is a consequence of the changes that our society has undergone over the last decades.
 In other words, we live in a fast-paced ever-changing world where the demands of modern life put a lot of pressure on today’s teens.

-Others believe the reason why the number of teens with adhd has gone up is due to the changes in diagnostic criteria.
+Others believe the reason why this number has gone up is due to the changes in diagnostic criteria.
 In other words, the diagnostic criteria that today’s mental health experts follow are somewhat ‘looser’ than in the past.
 And that means a child who’s just a bit more distracted or ‘fidgety’ than his peers might end up being diagnosed with ADHD.